CharmedSatyr/lab-13/README.md

 It takes the user's `id` from the parsed token and uses mongoose's `findById(id)` method to locate the user's record in the database.
 Once the promise of `findById` resolves into the `user` object, that object is returned to the `_authBearer` method in `middleware.js`.

 ##### `users.refreshKey(key)` method
 This method creates a new object from the key (a JWT token) it receives.
-It then deletes the `iat` property from the new key, which corresponds to the "Issued At" JWT payload claim.
+It then deletes the `iat` and `exp` properties from the new key, which corresponds to the "Issued At" and "Expiration" JWT payload claims.
 It then uses `jwt.sign` to re-sign the key.
 This way of handling the key is intended to make it harder to determine the age of the token or cause the token to expire due to age.

 -----